wizkitglobal-create/WCN-ML2/README.md

 - **Sponsorship**: We are incredibly grateful for the generous sponsorship from **IDEA_UKM**.
 Their support plays a crucial role in driving our project forward and making a tangible impact in the field of environmental tech.

 - **Software Development**: The seamless experience of our app and website is the result of the exceptional software full-stack development work by **Mushfiqur Rahman Saad**.
-His expertise and dedication have been instrumental in bringing ML2 to life.

 - **Partnerships**: Collaboration is key to our success.
 We are honored to partner with **International Islamic University Malaysia (IIUM)** and **Impactlution**.
 These organizations bring invaluable knowledge, resources, and support to our initiative.